 Extra scene from Haunted of the Turning Moon series

 Tori and Blake waited until the short days of winter before travelling to London.
 Unable to avoid daylight through the normal modes of travel, they planned their route by ship and car, calculating time, distance and daylight with care.
-Despite how she had worried otherwise, she found herself enjoying the leisure of their slow journey, but realising the closer they drew to London, the less sure she was of wanting to witness how it had changed since the 1840’s.
+Despite how she had worried otherwise, Tori found herself enjoying the leisure of their slow journey, but realising the closer they drew to London, the more unsure she became of wanting to witness how it had changed since the 1840’s.

-“Domine salvam fac reginam nostram victoriam primam,” Blake read out from the pocket book he’d brought.
+Blake fished out his travel book as Tori took a picture.
+“Domine salvam fac reginam nostram victoriam primam,” he read aloud.
 “O Lord, keep safe our Queen Victoria the First.”

-London’s clamour was blissfully muted in their hotel room.
+Their hotel room muted London’s clamour.
 Tori sat on the edge of the wide bed and hugged a plump, tasselled cushion to her chest.
-Next on their schedule was a visit to Portman Square, the place where she had been born human and lived for seventeen years.
+She could finally hear her own thoughts, but wasn’t sure which one to consider.
+Next on their schedule was a visit to Portman Square, the place where she’d been born human and lived for seventeen years.
 Her heart may have been as undead as the rest of her vampire being, but it already ached a little for the London she had lost.
-And while the internet had kindly provided her with images of how Portman Square looked in this century, witnessing it in real life was going to be another thing entirely.
+And while the internet had kindly provided her with images of how Portman Square looked in this century, witnessing it in real life would be another thing entirely.

 “How are you doing?”
-Blake asked, depositing the bags on the floor beside the wardrobe.
+Blake asked, depositing the bags on the floor.